 UNCDF is the UN’s capital investment agency for the world’s 48 least developed countries.
 It creates new opportunities for poor people and their communities by increasing access to microfinance and investment capital.
 UNCDF focuses on Africa and the poorest countries of Asia, with a special commitment to countries emerging from conflict or crisis.
 It provides seed capital – grants and loans – and technical support to help microfinance institutions reach more poor households and small businesses, and local governments finance the capital investments – water systems, feeder roads, schools, irrigation schemes – that will improve poor peoples’ lives.

-The United Nations Framework Convention on Climate Change (UNFCCC) supports cooperative action by States to combat climate change and its impacts on humanity and ecosystems thus contributing to a sustainable world and to realizing the vision of peace, security and human dignity on which the United Nations is founded.
+United Nations Climate Change supports cooperative action by States and non-State actors to combat climate change and its impacts on humanity and ecosystems, thus contributing to a sustainable world and to realizing the vision of peace, security and human dignity on which the United Nations was founded.

 Cities Alliance is the global partnership for poverty reduction and the promotion of the role of cities in sustainable development.
 Cities Alliance has a unique membership, comprising associations of local government; national governments; multilateral organizations; international NGOs; private sector; foundations and knowledge institutions.
 Current work program priorities include equitable city economic growth; gender equality and resilience.
 The Cities Alliance is at the forefront of promoting new thinking on a range of policy gaps, including the important role of secondary cities; the informal city and promoting local and national partnerships.

 More information on Cities Alliance can be found here.

 The World Bank is one of the world’s largest sources of funding for the developing world.
 Its primary focus is on helping the poorest people and the poorest countries.
 It uses its financial resources, its staff, and extensive experience to help developing countries, reduce poverty, increase economic growth, and improve their quality of life.